 The collections of the George Mann Niedecken Archives consist primarily of the design drawings for interior furnishings, including furniture, rugs, window treatments, lighting, and murals, executed by George Mann Niedecken.
 The collections contain office records, documents, furniture catalogs, and ephemera of the Niedecken-Walbridge Company, as well as vintage photographs of Niedecken-designed interiors.
 The collection also includes drawings and paintings of various subjects completed by Niedecken while he was an art student and throughout his life.
 In addition, the archives comprises a limited number of records relating to other Prairie School architects and designers, including design drawings for homes and furniture by Frank Lloyd Wright, as well as correspondence between Wright and Albert Adelman.
 The collection further contains a large number of Russell Barr Williamson architectural home designs.

-With support provided by the Mae E. Demmer Charitable Trust, MAM has nearly completed a project to fully inventory, digitally catalog and re-house the George Mann Niedecken Archives collection.
+With support provided by the Mae E. Demmer Charitable Trust, the Milwaukee Art Museum has nearly completed a project to fully inventory, digitally catalog and re-house the George Mann Niedecken Archives collection.
 In this way, the project will achieve its goal of making the material more accessible to researchers and the public alike.